-Natalie found out during an ultrasound procedure that her daughter would be born with multiple disabilities.
+Natalie found out during an ultrasound that her daughter would be born with multiple disabilities.
 She was shocked and only had 4 weeks to prepare for the birth.
+She has since become a fierce advocate for Sophia and is proving that a disability is nothing to be ashamed of.

 “During the ultrasound, I was in shock,” said Natalie.
 “I thought ‘there is no way I’m strong enough to handle this.
 I can’t do this.
 I felt trapped and afraid’.”
 The ultrasound was done four weeks before her daughter’s birth, and Natalie decided she wanted to get through those four weeks with as little stress as possible so it wouldn’t harm her baby.
 “So I decided to hold onto hope that everything was going to be okay, and that’s what got me through, but I was scared.”

-Sophia was Born with More Issues than They Could See During the Ultrasound
+Baby was Born with More Issues than Anticipated

 After Sophia was born, a team of specialists were working with her.
 Natalie didn’t know what was happening with her baby or if she was okay.
 “They finally laid her on my chest, and she blinked and was staring right into my eyes, and I was still in shock because I hadn’t seen another human being who looked like her,” Natalie said.
 Natalie only had a few minutes with Sophia before the hospital staff took her away.